Yale University: Ph.D. 1995, M.Phil 1993, M.A. 1992: Classical Studies

 Carleton University: B.A.
 Hon 1989: Classical Studies

 As a Cultural Historian, I take an interdisciplinary approach to explore the Legacy of Classical Antiquity.
 I am the Series Editor for IB Tauris' "Strolling Through" series and author of two forthcoming historical walking guides: Strolling Through Rome: The Definitive Walking Guide to the Eternal City (2014) and Strolling Through Florence: The Definitive Walking Guide to the Renaissance City (2015) that take visitors step-by-step through the eras and areas of the cities to experience first-hand the sites and art that have played an enormous role in shaping Western Culture.
-I lead tours throughout Italy and Europe on multiple study abroad programs: UGA Department of Horticulture of the College of Agriculture and Environmental Science's Art and Gardens of Italy, France, England, Scotland and Ireland and UGA Studies Abroad Program in Cortona.
+I lead tours throughout Italy and Europe on multiple UGA study abroad programs: Europe Unearthing the Past and UGA Cortona.
 Itineraries follow the footsteps of Grand Tour visitors at ancient sites, museums, cemeteries, and villas to trace contemporary cultural exchanges and the collection of ancient art and the spread of Neoclassicism in Europe and North America.

 I am currently editing A Cultural History of Death: Antiquity a multi-volume series (Bloomsbury, 2016) that assembles leading scholars to examine themes of dying, disposal, and commemoration in multiple volumes from Antiquity to the Present.
 In Death: Antiquity And Its Legacy I.B.Tauris/ Oxford University Press Ancients and Moderns series (2012), I explore how ancient death rituals inform and engage modern funerary and burial practices through select themes from the Medieval period and the Renaissance to the Present: embalming and cremation, Neoclassical and Victorian monuments, the topography of death (actual and virtual cemeteries), commemoration (epitaphs to tattoos), on-going social relationships with the dead at the site of death and/or burial and in the home, and Dark Tourism.
 This book expands upon my Reading Death in Ancient Rome (Columbus, 2008) in which I examine death ritual as a cultural and literary intertext of epitaphs, drama, and epic to analyze authorial agendas that are often at odds with actual rituals.